TrueFit/bach-documentation/docs/bachrecompose-withLifecycle.md

 title: withLifecycle
 ---

-Allows for more readable code when dealing with the traditional component lifecycle.
+Allows for an easier transition from class based components.
 We use the traditional function names componentDidMount, componentDidUpdate, and componentWillUnmount.

 ## Helper Signature